 Cinnamon & Marsala Roasted Flat Peaches with Vanilla Crème Fraîche

-serves 2 generously
+serves 2 generously4 flat peaches

 1 tsp ground cinnamon